Q: I am looking at two woodstoves, both about the same size, both recommended to heat up to a 2000 sq. ft. house. One stove's brochure lists a

 operate their woodstoves, but gives the manufacturer a BTU output rating that makes the stove look much more powerful than the stoves whose

-brochures only give the output produced by the EPA's pine charge at low draft setting.
+brochures only give the output produced by the EPA's pine charge.
 For example, the stove you mention with a 79,000 BTU/hr

 "Cord Wood Maximum Output" rating scored just 40,000 BTU/hr in EPA testing.